The American TV exec and the mispronunciation of Davies

-I was working in England during the summer UEFA Champions League Final at Wembley Stadium that year - Spain beat Barcelona 3 to 1 - and I had decided to stay on for a few days and drive to Wales after the game.
+I was working in England during the summer UEFA Champions League Final at Wembley Stadium that year - Barcelona beat Manchester United 3 to 1 - and I had decided to stay on for a few days and drive to Wales after the game.
 While I had lived in England as a boy, if we had gone to Wales when we lived there, I could not remember it.

 What I did remember were the stories that my father had told me about my relatives who lived in Wales - specifically his second cousin Julian Cayo Evans, who had passed away in the 1990’s.